November 22, 2017

 – Voltaire

-Giving thanks to your audience: It is a necessary—and appreciated—part of most speeches and presentations.
+Giving thanks to your audience is a necessary—and appreciated—part of many speeches and presentations.
 It's considered good manners, common courtesy.

 So is it rude for us to confess?